Xianse Temple metro station

-The Taipei Metro Xianse Temple station is a station on the Xinzhuang Line located in Sanchong District, New Taipei, Taiwan.
+The Taipei Metro Xianse Temple station is a station on the Zhonghe–Xinlu line located in Sanchong District, New Taipei, Taiwan.
 The station opened for service on 5 January 2012.

 Station overview

 This two-level, underground station has an island platform.
 It is located beneath the intersection of Zhongxin Rd., Sec.
 5 and Guangfu Rd., Sec.
 1. It was scheduled to open in March 2012 along with most of the Xinzhuang Line, but opened for service earlier on 5 January 2012.

 Construction

 Excavation depth for this station is 18.93 to 21.23 m.
 It is 180 m in length and 16.55 m wide.
 The platform is 141 m long.
 It has three entrances, one accessibility elevator, and two vent shafts.
 One of the entrances is integrated with a joint development building.

 Design

 The theme for the station is "Steel Industry on the Sandbank" and includes features such as a perforated steel frame station entrance.
 The roof is separated into two parts and a glass curtain wall which helps with lighting at night.